john-holland/rinq/readme.md

 This library is a fun if not very meaningful excuse to play with domain specific languages & the method_missing method in ruby.

-As I built this as a learning toy, I'm choosing not encapsulate it in a gem.
+As I built this as a learning toy, I'm choosing not to register it in a gem (I will upon request).

 ## Features